norihiro/obs-coreaudio-encoder-linux/README.md

-# OBS CoreAudio Encoder Plugin for Linux
+# CoreAudio Encoder Plugin for OBS Studio on Linux

 ## Introduction